Peter Siddle: Injury and return to Test cricket (2016–2019)

 Siddle's injury kept him out of cricket for a year but, when he returned for the 2017–18 season, he was told that he was still in contention to play Test cricket as James Pattinson was injured and the selectors were looking to protect their young pace attack from being overworked in the upcoming 2017–18 Ashes series.
 He played every game for Victoria in the 2017–18 JLT One-Day Cup, including an impressive 2/20 performance against the Cricket Australia XI at the tiny Hurstville Oval, a difficult ground to bowl at due to its short boundaries.
 He then played four of Victoria's first five matches in the 2017–18 Sheffield Shield season, but he only took four wickets and was not included in Australia's squad for the Ashes.
 This was the first Ashes series he had missed since the 2006–07 Ashes series before his Test debut.

 In July 2019, he was named in Australia's squad for the 2019 Ashes series in England.

-On 29 December he retired effective immediately from international cricket.
+On 29 December he retired from international cricket, effective immediately.